nodejs/node/doc/api/crypto.md

   mode might fail as CCM cannot handle more than one chunk of data per instance.
 * When passing additional authenticated data (AAD), the length of the actual message in bytes must be passed to `setAAD()` via the `plaintextLength` option.
+  Many crypto libraries include the authentication tag in the ciphertext, which means that they produce ciphertexts of the length `plaintextLength + authTagLength`.
+Node.js does not include the authentication tag, so the ciphertext length is always `plaintextLength`.
   This is not necessary if no AAD is used.
 * As CCM processes the whole message at once, `update()` can only be called once.
 * Even though calling `update()` is sufficient to encrypt/decrypt the message,